Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as

 Today, I am going to look at the MIN and MAX functions alongside the SMALL and LARGE functions and how they can be used on your data to provide you with the largest and smallest numbers in your data.
 Using these functions alongside INDEX and MATCH allows you can create top 10 lists and league tables.

-In addition, I will look at the INDEX and MATCH functions and how they can extract a label to go along with the data gathered using MIN, MAX, SMALL and LARGE to create a dynamic table with the label (in my case Hub name) and value (in this instance, total number of hits).
+In addition, I will look at the INDEX and MATCH functions and how they can extract a label to go along with the data gathered using MIN, MAX, SMALL, and LARGE to create a dynamic table with the label (in my case, it will be article name) and value (in this instance, total number of hits).

 - MIN and MAX provide you with the smallest and the biggest number in your data range.

-- SMALL and LARGE perform a similar function; however, they allow an argument which can for example allow you to determine the 3 largest numbers in your data, or the second smallest.
+- SMALL and LARGE perform a similar function; however, they allow an argument which can for example allow you to determine the three largest numbers in your data, or the second smallest.

 Working With the MIN and MAX Functions

-I have a number of articles I have created over time and would like to know the minimum and maximum values of my Hub Score, my Hub Views over different periods of time etc. I can easily use MIN and MAX to display these.
+I have a number of articles I have created over time and would like to know the minimum and maximum values of my Hub Score, my views over different periods of time, etc. I can easily use MIN and MAX to display these.

 MIN and MAX are quite straightforward to use, simply start as with all formulas or functions with an = followed by MAX and the range of cells you want to check.